kgururaj/GenomicsDB_wiki/Common-issues.md

             cat <json_file> | json_verify

-1. You cannot move/copy the TileDB workspace/array directory arbitrarily after loading.
+1. If you are using GenomicsDB version < 0.8.0, you cannot move/copy the TileDB workspace/array directory arbitrarily after loading.
 If you do copy/move files to a different machine, ensure that the absolute path of the workspace/array directory is the same as that on the machine on which data is loaded/imported.
+This limitation is removed in version 0.8.0.
 1. I have prepared my JSON files correctly, yet I get an exception with the following message:

         Could not open vid mapping file "~/<directory>/vid_mapping_file.json OR